MelvinTo/alfred2-workflows/README.md

 some workflows for alfred 2

-## VNC workflow, loading all active vnc sessions in your host, press "enter" to login that vnc
+## VNC workflow, loading all active vnc sessions in your remote host, press "enter" to login that vnc
 [\[Download Link\]][1]

+### Dependancy
+0. VNC Viewer.
+If not installed yet, click [here][2] to go to RealVNC VNC Viewer download page
+1. SSH passwordless key exchange setup between your mac and the remote host.

 ###To use this workflow:

-0. Assume you have installed VNC Viewer, if not, click [here][2] to go to RealVNC VNC Viewer download page
 1. Install the workflow
 2. Open the "Script Filter"
 3. change **sample.host.com** to your host